Tetris Battle Gaiden: Development

 balancing of a game is part of the testing process and it's usually done on a very tight schedule."
 Pajitnov continued that he felt that Tetris Battle Gaiden was one the best of the early Tetris games.

 Release

 Tetris Battle Gaiden was released for the Super Famicom on December 24, 1993.
 It received its first international release in 2024 as part of the Tetris Forever video game compilation.

 Reception

 In the Japanese magazine Famitsu, reviewers complimented that there was still new and fun ways to make a game based on Tetris.
-Two reviewers said that the best elements focused on the battle mode with one reviewer saying that it was the most fun way to play on the earlier Tetris game for the Game Boy.
+Two reviewers said that the best elements focused on the battle mode with one reviewer saying that it was the most fun way to play since the Game Boy release of Tetris (1989).
 While one reviewer complimented visuals of the special attacks while another said they could use improvements in terms of gameplay.
 While one reviewer said that the main disappoinement was the game was still just Tetris in the long run, another said that matches tend to slightly overstay their welcome.

 Tetris Battle Gaiden was Famitsus highest rated puzzle game of 1993.